Rift Valley fever

 - Do people cook milk and meat thoroughly before eating them?

-- Are there handwashing facilities in the community, at animal markets or other areas where livestock gather?
-Are soap and water always available?
+- Are there handwashing facilities in the community, at animal markets and other areas where livestock gather? (put communal handwashing stations on map)

 - Have the authorities established a vector control programme?